-- o Spatial transformation and social cohesion
+- Spatial transformation and social cohesion

-- o Sustainable and affordable services
+- Sustainable and affordable services

 - o Clean administration and good governance

 - o Financial viability

 - o Socio-economic growth and a safe environment

-4.5 IDP PRIORITIES 2017 - 2022
+4.5 IDP PRIORITIES 2017 -2022

 - 1. Service Delivery

 - o Roads

-- o Water
+- Water

-- o Sanitation
+- Sanitation

 - Electricity

-- o Waste and environment
+- Waste and environment

 - o Integrated human settlements

 - 2. Financial viability

 - 3. LED

 - 4. Community Services

 - o Arts and Culture

-- o Sport
+- Sport

-- o Disaster Management
+- Disaster Management

-- o Traffic and Safety
+- Traffic and Safety

 - Social transformation

 - 5. Corporate

-- \circ Audit
+- Audit

 - o Risk

-- \circ Communication
+- Communication

-- Policy framework
+- o Policy framework

-- o Public Participation
+- Public Participation

-EMALAHLENI LOCAL MUNICIPALITY INTEGRATED DEVELOPMENT PLAN | EMALAHLENI DEVELOPMENT STRATEGY 4.6 STRATEGIC OBJECTIVES AND STRATEGIC RISKS
+4.6 STRATEGIC OBJECTIVES AND STRATEGIC RISKS

 Strategic Objective Strategic Risk To provide support, advice and facilitate through alignment of the institutional arrangements Inadequate Institutional arrangement and transformation To provide access to habitable, sustainable and affordable intergraded human settlements Insufficient provision of access to sustainable and integrated human settlement.
-To increase access to efficient and sustainable basic services Unsustainable and inefficient provision of basic services To provide an enabling environment for social and recreational development Unconducive environment for social and recreational development To create a clean, healthy and safe sustainable environment Inability to create a clean, healthy and safe sustainable environment To create an attractive and conducive environment for sustainable economic development and tourism Unconducive environment to attract sustainable economic development and growth To promote Spatial concentration and facilitate, manage and control integrated land use and spatial planning Uncontrolled development To strengthen good governance and public participation Inadequate adherence to regulations, systems, procedures and policies Fraud and Corruption Inability to recover provision of services in case of disaster and disruptions To ensure sound financial and asset management Poor financial and Assets Management To ensure sustainable provision of suitable transport Possibility of the municipality not achieving full compliance to MSCOA requirements by 1 July 2017
+To increase access to efficient and sustainable basic services Unsustainable and inefficient provision of basic services To provide an enabling environment for social and recreational development Unconducive environment for social and recreational development To create a clean, healthy and safe sustainable environment Inability to create a clean, healthy and safe sustainable environment To create an attractive and conducive environment for Unconducive environment to attract sustainable economic development and tourism sustainable economic development and growth To promote Spatial concentration and facilitate, manage and control integrated land use and spatial planning Uncontrolled development To strengthen good governance and public participation Inadequate adherence to regulations, systems, procedures and policies Fraud and Corruption Inability to recover provision of services in case of disaster and disruptions To ensure sound financial and asset management To ensure sustainable provision of suitable transport Poor financial and Assets Management Possibility of the municipality not achieving full compliance to MSCOA requirements by 1 July 2017